 To change your logo go to the 'Page Master' under the 'Design' menu

 There may not seem a lot to choose between these two anchorages, but they are very different.
-Either you can go for convenience and tie up to the pier and roll around with everyone else in the swell that sets into the bay at Scalasaig (and pay for the privilege) or, just around the corner, there is an easy anchorage in Loch Staosnaig (or Queen's Bay) from where it is a fifteen minute walk to the hotel (head up the hill to the right of the signs for the electricity cable).
+Either you can go for convenience and tie up to the pier and roll around with everyone else in the swell that sets into the bay at Scalasaig (and pay for the privilege) or, just around the corner, there is an easy anchorage in Loch Staosnaig (or Queen's Bay) from where it is a 15-minute walk to the hotel (head up the hill to the right of the signs for the electricity cable).
 This latter anchorage has a delightful sandy bay with a beach that dries out a long way at low tide, ideal for children to mess around on.
 At above half tide it is good for swimming and snorkelling around the tidal islet.
 If you don’t fancy the water then you can just look at the view of the Paps of Jura.
+But, dear oh dear, 10 moorings are planned for the faint hearted who won't/can't anchor.
+Time to move somewhere else.

-200 yards from the pier (original bit 1850 with roll on roll off extension in 1988) is a convenient and quite well stocked shop, but being an island you cannot always get bread or fresh milk - but nor do you have to tolerate the horribleness of Tesco.
-Right by the pier, the Pantry (ph 01951 200 325) is a great place for home baked cakes, real coffee and fresh bread if you order it.
+200 yards from the pier (original bit 1850 with roll-on roll-off extension in 1988) is a convenient and quite well stocked shop, but being an island you cannot always get bread or fresh milk — but nor do you have to tolerate the horribleness of a large Tesco.
+Right by the pier, the Pantry (ph 01951 200 325) is a great place for home-baked cakes, real coffee and fresh bread if you order it.
 And it does lunches and dinners.
 Also just by the pier there is now an art gallery in the old waiting room.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE